List of The Critic characters: Shackleford

 The Shermans' butler, Shackleford is a 61-year-old Englishman with a dour, sarcastic attitude.
 He is not particularly loyal to the family; exampled when he watched the house burn down yelling "Burn, Baby!
 Burn!" after Franklin left the stove on causing it to burn down. but he stays with them for the money and fringe benefits.
 Shackleford is particularly contemptuous toward Jay, referring to him as "Adopted Master Jay", with a tone that suggest that he does not consider Jay to be a true member of the family (yet he does appear with the family waiting for Jay to finish the New York Marathon).
 He is also a fan of grunge rock and has worked for a number of famous musical groups.
-He has an ape counterpart named Shackleape who hates Franklin and tries to eat both Frankiln and Jay at the end of "Frankie and Ellie Get Lost".
+He has an ape counterpart named Shackleape who hates Franklin and tries to eat both Franklin and Jay at the end of "Frankie and Ellie Get Lost".
 Shackleford was inspired by John Gielgud as the Butler Hobson in the film Arthur.